zerkalica/babel-plugin-transform-metadata/README.md

 -	reflectImport - Import path to custom reflection polyfill.
 Without this option standard Reflection.defineMetadata will be used.
 -	argComment - magic comment text.
 After this comment all function or constructor args will not be included to metadata.
+-	typeNameStrategy - how to generate interface name tokens: fullPath - type name + crc(file with type path), typeName - type name only

 .babelrc: